Traffic regulations

 The motto is therefore: give each other space.
 This is certainly wise, as some cars do not have working lights or indicators.
 Sometimes drivers suddenly put their hands out of the window to indicate that they want to turn.

-As soon as it starts raining, everyone immediately slows down.
+As soon as it starts raining, by the way, everyone immediately reduces speed.
 This is not for nothing, because the wet roads on the island can be extremely slippery.
 This is especially common during the rainy season on Curacao (October to January).
-Sometimes it even happens that huge puddles appear on the road, because the sewer system cannot cope with the large amount of water.
-It goes without saying that you shouldn't rush through them and around Willemstad it is usually quite busy.
-You can even end up in a traffic jam in the morning.
-But most of the time, the traffic is moving along nicely and the roads are in good order.
-Outside the city, traffic jams are rare and you can drive a lot faster.
+Sometimes it even happens that huge puddles form on the road surface, because the sewage system cannot handle all the water.
+It goes without saying that you better not go through them at full speed and around Willemstad it is usually quite busy.
+You can even find yourself in a traffic jam in the morning.
+But usually it drives along nicely and the roads are neat.
+Outside the city, traffic jams are rare and you can drive through quite a bit.
 But always keep your eyes on the road!
-Out of nowhere, gaping holes can suddenly appear, which can seriously damage your rental car.
+Out of nowhere there can be gaping holes that can damage your rental car.

 Outside the city, there are often goats on the road, which farmers just let run free.
 Once they are in front of your car, they rarely give you the right of way.
 And another tip from someone who has lived in Curacao for years: never brake for lizards, because they are always faster.

-The road network on Curacao is (especially in Willemstad) quite intricate.
-You should therefore definitely have a good road map.
-Many travel guides contain a road map with only the main roads, but that is not always sufficient.
-To be on the safe side, it is better to spend a few guilders on a good map.
-Alternatively, you can hire a navigation system from our car hire company.
+Curacao's road network (especially in Willemstad) is quite dense.
+Therefore, you absolutely must have a good road map.
+Many travel guides include a road map with only the main roads, but this is not always sufficient.
+To be on the safe side, it's better to spend a few guilders on a good map.
+Alternatively, of course, you can put a navigation app on your smartphone

-Once you are at your destination, parking is usually not a problem.
-Outside the city you can park almost everywhere and in Willemstad there is a large, free car park just outside the centre (at the Waaigat).
-However, your car is unguarded and burglaries are relatively common on Curacao.
-It hasn't happened to me yet, but some people only park their cars in guarded areas.
+Once you reach your destination, parking is usually not a problem.
+Outside the city you can park almost anywhere and in Willemstad there is a large, free parking lot just outside the center (at the Waaigat).
+However, your car is not guarded there and Curacao is relatively often broken into.
+It is better to park in Punda itself at a paid parking lot.

 Parking in the city's roadside parking bays (which are usually numbered) is often not free.
 You must then pass by a parking meter.
 Don't be too lax about this, because Willemstad is controlled quite well!
 Before you know it, you'll have a wheel clamp on your rental car.